stefan-hoeck/idris2-elab-util/README.md

 ## Getting started
-In order to get started with the new elaborator reflection, [pretty printers](/src/Language/Elab/Pretty.idr) for types found in `Language.Elab.TTImp` and `Language.Elab.TT` are provided.
+In order to get started with the new elaborator reflection, [pretty printers](/src/Language/Elab/Pretty.idr) for types found in `Language.Reflection.TTImp` and `Language.Reflection.TT` are provided.
 These allow us to inspect quoted syntax snippets and visualize how they are internally converted to `Name`s, `TTImp`s or `Decl`s.